 The Best Bits

-Let’s start with the biggie – Champagne in Reims!
-Although LVMH has cornered the market in the most luxurious drink in the world, each champagne house has retained its own individual feel and, of course, taste.
+Reims shopping begins with Champagne!
+There are about 100 Champagne grand maisons in this area.
+Each champagne house has retained its own individual feel and, of course, taste.
 There are tours of almost all the most popular maisons, which is great for us who, not only drink this divine libation, but want to know more.
 You can find different products that you can only find here!

-Right in town are the Veuve Clicquot crayers – 24 kilometers of chalk tunnels that were originally dug out by the Romans in 80 BC.
+FYI: Right in town are the Veuve Clicquot crayers – 24 kilometers of chalk tunnels that were originally dug out by the Romans in 80 BC.
 Supposedly about 100,000,000 bottles are stored down below.
-Take the tour and then toast to those crafty Italians who knew a good thing even way back then!
+Take the tour of Veuve Clicquot and then toast to those crafty Romans.

 Trésors de Champagne

 There are too many small champagne producers to count, but that hasn’t stopped the fabulous Trésors de Champagne from being the best place to shop in Reims for Champagne.
 Don’t worry there are tastings on Saturday from 11:00 – 13:00 and a really helpful staff.

 The staff is incredibly knowledgeable and guided me to the best of the Demi-Sec, a sweeter version of champagne, that is almost never drunk by serious enthusiasts, but should be, as it is seriously tasty.